WestGrid/SciVis2021/content/tasks.md

 <!-- - Visualize correlation between the transport/advection of temperature and salinity -->
 <!-- - Visualize statistics in eddies' ensembles and associated uncertainties in 3D, over time -->

-1. Visualize mantle avalanches (cold descending mantle material) at 660 km depth.
+1. Visualize mantle cold slabs (descending mantle material) at 660 km depth. <!-- avalanches -->
-1. Visualize mantle avalanches at mid-mantle (~1600 km) depths.
+1. Visualize mantle cold slabs at mid-mantle (~1600 km) depths. <!-- avalanches -->
 1. Visualize stagnated or diverted hot plumes (rising hot mantle material) at mid-mantle depths and their rise to the upper mantle.
 1. Visualize stagnated or diverted hot plumes at 660 km depth.